 The directory display contains basic information about each contact.
 You can view more information about a selected contact by viewing their contact details.
 How you view contact details depends on whether the contact is in the corporate directory or a directory group.

 To view a contact's details, do the following:

-- Step 1 Display the directory containing the contact. - Step 2 Right-click the contact. - Step 3 Do one of the following, as appropriate: - If the contact is in the corporate directory, click View. - If the contact is in a directory group, click Edit Contact.
+- Step 1 Display the directory containing the contact.

+- Step 2 Right-click the contact.

+- Step 3 Click View/Edit Contact.

 The Contact dialog box is displayed.